WonderLandxD/opensdpc/README.md

 wsi.crop_patches(tile_size, overlap_size, patch_level, save_dir, blank_TH=0.7, is_mark=True, is_mask=True, patch_norm=False)
 ```
 *tile_size*: patch size

 *overlap_size*: overlapped size: recommend: 0

 *save_dir*: path to save

 *blank_TH*: crop patches with blank rate lower than blank_TH, recommend: 0.7, default=0.7

-*is_mark*： whether the marked thumbnail is needed, default=True
+*is_mark*: whether the marked thumbnail is needed, default=True

-*is_mask*： whether the mask of the marked thumbnail is needed, default=True
+*is_mask*: whether the mask of the marked thumbnail is needed, default=True

 *patch_norm*: whether the normalized color of patches is needed, default=False. (select this will reduce time greatly)

 # Other method to cut patches with Sdpc Library